 How to ask for planning advice

-All enquiries are chargeable and must be submitted in writing.
+All enquiries are chargeable and must be submitted in writing at www.bedford.gov.uk/planningenquiries there is also a list of the applicable fees and exemptions.

-Read the following points and check permitted development before submitting a request.
+On the Planning Enquiries page please also check permitted development in STEP 2 before submitting a request.

 Householder developments in conservation areas